Zum Inhalt springen

 Certificate issuer

 As mentioned in requirements, you can provide your own valid certificate.
-A TLS secret named opendesk-certificates-tls must be present in the application namespace.
-For deployment, you can turn off Certificate resource creation by:
+A TLS type secret named opendesk-certificates-tls must be present in the application namespace.
+For deployment, you can turn off Certificate resource creation with:

 certificates: